SQLicious/Steel-Data-SQL-Python-Challenges/README.md

 ## Repository Structure

 In this repository, you'll find my solutions to the challenges, executed in MySQL Workbench 8.0.
 Each challenge  neatly organized by challenge number, comes with a dedicated SQL file containing my approach, queries, and comments explaining the thought process behind each solution.
-Whether you're a beginner eager to learn or an experienced data practitioner looking for fresh insights, I hope my solutions inspire your SQL journey.
+I hope my solutions inspire your SQL journey.

 ## How to Use